Ontario Student Assistance Program (OSAP)

 Most OSAP supporting documents can be uploaded via your OSAP Account, with the exception Master Student Financial Assistance Agreement (MSFAA).
 Instructions for submitting the MSFAA are indicated on the form.

-The Financial Aid Office at Western University uses an electronic process to confirm your enrolment directly with Ministry of Training, Colleges and Universities.
+The Financial Aid Office at Western University uses an electronic process to confirm your enrolment directly with Ministry of Advanced Education and Skills Development.
 This process starts at the beginning of each term and is ongoing throughout each term.

 What can I do to make sure I get my funding at the start of the term?